SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

  caption: "Photo credit: [**Isaac Smith @ Unsplash**](https://unsplash.com/@isaacmsmith?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)"
 ---

+This is a follow-up to [late January's OSS Maintainer Support Survey](https://seankilleen.com/2022/01/announcing-the-net-oss-maintainer-support-survey/).

 I extended the survey response until the end of March because there were some kind folks who wanted to promote it further.
 But since then I've been thinking about the best way to interpret and showcase the results.
 I'm just one person with limited resources, but I'm open to suggestions if you'd like to use the edit or issues link at the top of this post.

 ## Ooof...turns out there's a lot to this. :sweat_smile:

 I initially planned to have this post done by March.
 A new job, life, and the sheer amount of things I wanted to do with it got in the way.
 Note to self: next time, smaller pieces and faster.
 A lesson I think I should have learned by now.
+But I'm choosing this to publish this in a less-refined fashion so that I can iterate on it in public (again, learning to take my own advice.)

 ## About These Results